mysociety/alaveteli/community.md

 </p>

 We actively help people set up and run Alaveteli instances all around the world.
-Alaveteli is mosre than just software, it's also a community of people who care enough about <a href="{{ site.baseurl}}glossary/#foi">Freedom of Information</a> to build and run sites to benefit the public.
+Alaveteli is more than just software, it's also a community of people who care enough about <a href="{{ site.baseurl}}glossary/#foi">Freedom of Information</a> to build and run sites to benefit the public.